Request a call back

 Although Shares are listed for trading on NYSE Arca, it cannot be assumed that an active trading market for the Shares will be maintained.
 If an investor needs to sell Shares at a time when no active market for Shares exists, or there is a halt in trading of securities generally or of the Shares, this will most likely adversely affect the price the investor receives for the Shares (assuming the investor is able to sell them).

-Voima also offers an interest product for professional investors, called Gold-backed euro obligation.
+Voima also offers an interest product for professional investors, called Gold-backed euro bond.

 The gold on a Customer’s Voima Account serves as collateral, and VGF’s funds are used only to finance gold-backed credit, which makes the company’s business clear and simple.
 If necessary, the collateralised gold will be sold, so that the credit is always fully backed.
 The high liquidity of gold and the markets that are active round the clock make gold excellent collateral that is easy to realise when necessary.
 The maturities range from six (6) months to ten (10) years.

-Feel free to contact Voima, if you are interested in Gold-backed euro obligation.
+Feel free to contact Voima, if you are interested in Gold-backed euro bond.

 Who qualifies?